Senior-S/EditorHelper/docs/docs/Environment Features/roads.md

 ## Road handles

-When clicking on a road you will have handles to precisely move it, it lets you switch between **Local** and **Global** position same as in the objects tab.
+When clicking on a road you will have handles to precisely move it or rotate it, it lets you switch between **Local** and **Global** position same as in the objects tab.

 ### Snap Translation